sidney/ansel/packaging/windows/BUILD.md

     ```
     to your `~/.bash_profile` file.
 This would use 6 cores.

-* Execute the following command to actviate profile changes:
+* Execute the following command to activate profile changes:
     ```bash
     $ . .bash_profile
     ```